mab253/software-interventions-spring22/assignments/finalProposal.md

 ### User
  - Who is your imagined user?
  - Be very, very specific - put us in their shoes, describe in detail their needs and how they come to your project
- - Walk us through 1 example of how they use your tool
+ - Walk us through 1 example of how they might use your tool
  - Address accessibility assumptions here

 ### User Map